 The first two drop down menu items will display the same boundary hatch menu that is available from within the "Draw" menu.
 The third selection (as shown above) provides CompugraphX hatch patterns displayed twenty icons at a time with a slider control.
 A double click on the name or the icon will invoke the hatch command and the name of the picked hatch pattern.
 The remaining two bars provide access to the CompugraphX geologic and soil hatch patterns.
 For associative boundary hatching, the patterns are accessed from the “Hatch and Gradient” dialog box.
 From “Type:”, pick “Custom” and pick on the solid black filled swatch or the button to the right of Custom pattern box.
 This will then list all of the custom patterns in alphabetical order.
 Highlighting a pattern name will display an AutoCAD generated graphic in the box located to the right of the slider control.

-ATTENTION: In AutoCAD 2010 and all older versions, the ArchBlocks.com 11 bonus hatch patterns can only be accessed through the Hatch command's Custom pattern menu as shown below;
+ATTENTION: In AutoCAD 2015 and all older versions, the ArchBlocks.com 11 bonus hatch patterns and the 2015 new 20 geological patterns can only be accessed through the Hatch command's Custom pattern menu as shown below;

 ADDITIONAL INFORMATION